JustalK/FAKE-API/README.md

 * **isomorphic-fetch**: The Fetch API is currently not implemented consistently across browsers.
 This module will enable you to use fetch in your Node code in a cross-browser compliant fashion.
 I use it for testing the unit test, I call every endpoint with a fetch as any browser will do.
 * **marked**: Low-level compiler for parsing markdown without caching or blocking for long periods of time.
 I use it for reading the content of the Readme and passing it to a webpage.
 That way the README is readable in a browser through an endpoint.
 * **module-alias**: Create aliases of directories and register custom module paths in NodeJS.
 I use it for avoiding transversal path inside the call, it makes the development way more simpler and cleaner.
-* **mongo-uri-builder**: A zero dependency Node.js module to easily create MongoDB connection strings using configuration objects.
-I use it for passing the uri to mongodb and making the connection with the express server.
 * **mongoose**: Mongoose is a MongoDB object modeling tool designed to work in an asynchronous environment.
 I use it like an ORM and for designing the schema of the app easily.
 * **node-cron**: The node-cron module is tiny task scheduler in pure JavaScript for node.js based on GNU crontab.
 I use it for managing the calls that need to be execute following a schedule.
 * **react**: React is a JavaScript library for creating user interfaces.
 I use it for creating the user interface for the ERD and documentation.